hmm, i thought they were sort of the same thing too. i figured that rompers had short pant legs and jumpers had long ones but i could be wrong.

 and i’ve never heard the term playsuit before

-They are all the same thing, unless you take into consideration the British meaning of jumper, which is a sweater.posted about 4 years ago
+They are all the same thing, unless you take into consideration the British meaning of jumper, which is a sweater.posted over 4 years ago

 Jumper here in New Zealand is a sweater

 haha the last two is MY own definition :Pposted over 4 years ago

 from my understanding jumpers are the shorts or pants but with the buckles at the shoulder or a buttoning at the crotch area, mainly worn by kids. romper is a slip on or button up short. and a playsuit is a slip on or button up pant.posted over 4 years ago

 Playsuits are all-in-one with shorts also known as a romper